Mathematical constant

-A mathematical constant is a key number whose value is fixed by an unambiguous definition, often referred to by a special symbol (e.g., an alphabet letter), or by mathematicians' names to facilitate using it across multiple mathematical problems.
+A mathematical constant is a number whose value is fixed by an unambiguous definition, often referred to by a special symbol (e.g., an alphabet letter), or by mathematicians' names to facilitate using it across multiple mathematical problems.
 Constants arise in many areas of mathematics, with constants such as e and π occurring in such diverse contexts as geometry, number theory, statistics, and calculus.

 Some constants arise naturally by a fundamental principle or intrinsic property, such as the ratio between the circumference and diameter of a circle (π).
 Other constants are notable more for historical reasons than for their mathematical properties.
 The more popular constants have been studied throughout the ages and computed to many decimal places.

 All named mathematical constants are definable numbers, and usually are also computable numbers (Chaitin's constant being a significant exception).

 Basic mathematical constants

 These are constants which one is likely to encounter during pre-college education in many countries.